 - Critical Observing Condition Constraints*: any critical information about required observing conditions, but only those which could not be entered in the OB!
-For example, the specification of a coherence time for VLTI observations could be useful or a minimum seeing to avoid saturation.
+For example, the specification of a coherence time for VLTI observations could be useful or a minimum image quality to avoid saturation.

-- Time-Critical Aspects*: Please specify time critical aspects only if they could not be encoded in a time-link OB container or as absolute time windows.
-Examples could be: coordinated observations between UT1 and UT2.
+- Time-Critical Aspects*: Please mention briefly time critical aspects, if any, encoded in the OBs or OB containers such as absolute time windows.
+Also mention aspects which cannot be encoded, such as coordinated observations between UT1 and UT2.